libretro/libretro-uae/README.md

 - Automatic "Resolution" defaults to "**Hires**" and selects "**SuperHires**" when needed (practically only in Workbench and Super Skidmarks).
 - Automatic "Line Mode" defaults to "**Single Line**" and selects "**Double Line**" on interlaced screens.

-## Games that require specific hardware
+## Model overriding
-You can force a specific model if a game needs one (AGA games for instance) either by the "Model" core option or by filename tags.
+You can force a specific model if a game needs one (AGA games for instance) either by the "Model" core option or by file path tags.

 The "Model" core option at "**Automatic**" will default to A500 when booting floppy disks, A600 when booting hard drives, and CD32 when booting CD images.